Real Estate

 The Limitations of a Sensory Drinking Water Evaluation

-While our senses can sometimes alert us to certain impurities in water, such as a foul smell indicating hydrogen sulfide or a metallic taste suggesting high iron levels, they cannot reliably detect all potential hazards.
+While our senses can sometimes alert us to certain impurities in water, such as a foul smell indicating hydrogen sulphide or a metallic taste suggesting high iron levels, they cannot reliably detect all potential hazards.
 For example:

-• Bacteria and viruses: Microorganisms like E.coli and norovirus are invisible to the naked eye and have no discernible taste or odor.
+• Bacteria and viruses: Microorganisms like E. coli and norovirus are invisible to the naked eye and have no discernible taste or odor.

 • Nitrates: These common groundwater contaminants are colorless, odorless, and tasteless but can pose significant health risks when ingested at elevated levels.